Cosby5/All-My-Stars/README.md

 - [yask123/Auto-MP3-Lyrics-Tagger](https://github.com/yask123/Auto-MP3-Lyrics-Tagger) - This program will automatically search for the `Lyrics` of the song online and Download the lyrics for the song and also add `Lyrics` Tag to the song.
 - [gupta-meghna64/youtube_mp3_downloader](https://github.com/gupta-meghna64/youtube_mp3_downloader) - Python Script to download an mp3 file of any video on youtube and also a text file of lyrics if that is a song.
 This uses youtube-dl and BeautifulSoup for Scraping.
 - [GtTmy/FlacMp3Sync](https://github.com/GtTmy/FlacMp3Sync) - Sync Flac songs and mp3 songs using lame
 - [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline!
+Develop and test your cloud & Serverless apps offline
 - [GtTmy/gmusic-downloader](https://github.com/GtTmy/gmusic-downloader) - download my music files on google play music
 - [develohpanda/ytdl](https://github.com/develohpanda/ytdl) - Watches YouTube playlists, downloads the tracks, sets metadata and uploads them to a Google Play Music account.
 - [whatever4711/Freenom-dns-updater](https://github.com/whatever4711/Freenom-dns-updater) - A tool to update freenom's dns records